-Job growth for human resources managers is projected to increase 9% from 2014 to 2024, faster than the average for all occupations.1 The outlook for HR professionals with legal compliance training is even better, with an expected 14.7% associated pay boost.2 Today’s highly regulated workplace demands that these directors, managers and administrators have the knowledge and skills necessary to navigate a growing number of complex employment laws and regulations.
+Job growth for human resources managers is projected to increase nearly 10% by 2024, faster than the average for all other occupations.1 HR professionals with legal compliance training are projected to experience a pay boost of 14.7% during the same time period.2 Today’s highly regulated workplace demands that these directors, managers and administrators have the knowledge and skills necessary to navigate a growing number of complex employment laws and regulations.
 In fact, the Department of Labor currently enforces more than 180 federal laws, covering a range of workplace activities for 125 million workers.3

 The online Master of Studies in Law, Human Resources Track, provides these professionals with the necessary legal compliance knowledge and skill to reduce risk and increase value for their business, in a flexible, accessible degree format.